CouncilofLorien/counciloflorien.github.io/docs/cards/T/the-sun-shone-fiercely.md

 > Long-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > _Environment._ -1 prowess to all Orc, Troll, Dwarf, and Ringwraith characters not at, nor moving to or from, an Under-deeps site.
 This modification is -2 if Doors of Night is not in play.
 Cannot be duplicated.   “‘Go back to the Shadow!
-You cannot pass.’”_ ***---&NoBreak;LotRII***
+You cannot pass.’”_ ***---&#65279;LotRII***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>